byrnehollander/diy-hasura-heroku-url-sync/README.md

 ### Why You Need This

-There is own major downside to a free Heroku database, however: maintenance.
-After maintenance, your database credentials change. *So, you must update your database credentials in your self-hosted Hasura GraphQL Engine so your app can continue to connect to your database.*
+There is own major downside to a free Heroku database: maintenance.
+After maintenance, **your database credentials change**.
+So, *you must* update your database credentials in your self-hosted Hasura GraphQL Engine so your app can continue to connect to your database.

 ![Heroku Maintenance Notice](./images/heroku-maintenance-email.png)

-Hasura Cloud offers "[Heroku URL Sync](https://hasura.io/docs/latest/graphql/cloud/projects/heroku-url-sync.html)" to keep your project's `HEROKU_DATABASE_URL` in sync. *Unfortunately*, this feature is only available for Hasura Cloud users. *Fortunately*, I'm about to tell you how to build this feature for your self-hosted Heroku.
+Hasura Cloud offers "[Heroku URL Sync](https://hasura.io/docs/latest/graphql/cloud/projects/heroku-url-sync.html)" to keep your project's `HEROKU_DATABASE_URL` in sync.
+Unfortunately, this feature is only available for Hasura Cloud users. *Fortunately*, I'm about to tell you how to build this feature for your self-hosted Heroku.

-### Creating the Webhook Server
+### Create a Webhook Server

 Use: https://github.com/adnanh/webhook